NicoDaoMoney/astroport-core/contracts/tokenomics/xastro_token/README.md

-# Astroport xSEUL Token
+# Astroport xITO Token

-This is the Astroport xSEUL token implementation.
+This is the Astroport xITO token implementation.

 ---